dougsweetser/Q/docs/Math/analysis.md

 in exactly the opposite way.
 The property of going "half way around" is reminiscent of spin.
 A tighter link will need to be examined.

-##  Future Timelike Derivative
+##  Future Time-like Derivative

 Instead of the standard approach to quaternion analysis which focuses on left versus right derivatives, I concentrate on the ratio of scalars to 3-vectors.
-This is natural when thinking about the structure of Minkowski space-time, where the ratio of the change in time to the change in 3-space defines five separate regions: timelike past, timelike future, lightlike past, lightlike future, and spacelike.
+This is natural when thinking about the structure of Minkowski space-time, where the ratio of the change in time to the change in 3-space defines five separate regions: time-like past, time-like future, light-like past, light-like future, and space-like.
 There are no continuous Lorentz transformations to link these regions.
 Each region will require a separate definition of the derivative, and they will each have distinct properties.
 I will start with the simplest case, and look at a series of examples in detail.

-Definition: The future timelike derivative:
+Definition: The future time-like derivative:

 Consider a covariant quaternion function f with a domain of H and a range of
-H.  For a future timelike derivative to be defined, the 3-vector must approach zero faster than the positive scalar.
+H.  For a future time-like derivative to be defined, the 3-vector must approach zero faster than the positive scalar.
 If this is not the case, then this definition cannot be used.
 Implementing these requirements involves two limit processes applied sequentially to a differential quaternion D.  First the